browserengineering/book/book/forms.md

 How web apps work
 =================

-So... how do web applications (web apps) use forms?
+So ... how do web applications (web apps) use forms?
 When you use an application from your browser---whether you are registering to vote, looking at pictures of your baby cousin, or checking your email---there are typically[^exceptions] two programs involved: client